mbrav/mbrav.github.io/_posts/journal/2017-04-25-team-radiation.markdown

 ### Cybernetic Sense as an Augmentation of the Brain's Deepest Functions.

-Thus, even if a cybernetic sense might not be seen as a sensuous augmentation, more attention can be dedicated to studying how cybernetic senses form memories in their subjects.
+Thus, even if a cybernetic sense might not be seen as a sensuous augmentation, more attention can be dedicated to studying how cybernetic senses form memories in human brains subjects.
 Perhaps sense augmentation can be seen as something intriguing but it might be a very superficial way of looking at the potential of cybernetic sense augmentation.
-New explorations and studies have yet to be made that study how cybernetic senses interact with the deepest functions of the brain such as memory, emotion.
-This is where the potential of cybernetic sensing lies.
+New explorations and studies have yet to be made that study how cybernetic senses interact with the deepest functions of the brain such as memory and emotion.
+We thought that this is where the potential of cybernetic sensing lies.

-For Week 4 of my Cyborg Futures class, I decided to make a prototype of a cybernetic sense.
-In a few previous classes, our team Radiation has brainstormed the attributes that make up a sense.
-And of these, the most important attributes is the *input* and the *output* of a sense.
+For Week 4 of our Cyborg Futures class, I decided to make a prototype of a cybernetic sense.
+In a few previous classes, our team has brainstormed the attributes that make up a sense.
+And of these, the most important attributes is the *input* and the *output* of a sense:

 external phenomena  |  input | output
 --|---|--
 1. reaction / stimuli   |  2. sensation |  3. perception
 An external physical occurrence which in some forms gets translated through the space/time dimension, whether it is a chemical, physical, atomic, or electromagnetic occurrence.  |  The external physical occurrence is somehow intercepted and perceived by a sense. |  The perception of an external phenomena gets translated into information that can be cognitively perceived.

 The *input* is what can be considered the "reaction" caused from an external *stimuli*.
 Such a reaction can either be chemical, physical, electromagnetic, and temperature.
-When a reaction happens (1), it is somehow sensed (2) and then gets translated into a sensational *output* that can be understood by a cognitive system (3).
+When a reaction happens (1), it is somehow sensed (2) and then gets translated into a sensational *output* that can be understood by a cognitive system like the human brain (3).
 This is where the sense interfaces with the brain through a way of communication that the brain knows how to interpret.

 ![](http://waysofperception.com/wp-content/uploads/2015/04/processor6.jpg)
 A diagram about what is being said except that everything beyond **perception** is irrelevant for now.